 You need to enable Remi and EPEL yum repositories on your system:

-Now, enable php:remi-7.4 module to install PHP using the following command:
+php:remi-7.4 module to install PHP using the following command:

-Once the PHP remi-7.4 module has been enabled, you can then proceed and install PHP using the command below:
+Once the PHP Remi-7.4 module has been enabled, you can then proceed and install PHP using the command below:

 Once it is completed, you can ensure that the latest stable release of PHP 7.4 is installed on your system by using the command:

-To test PHP, create a test file named info.php with he content below.
+To test PHP, create a test file named info.php with the content below.
 Save the file, then browse to it to see if PHP is working: